 June Sentencing Scheduled For Former Arkansas State Senator

-FORT SMITH (AP) — A former Arkansas state senator is set for sentencing in June after he pleaded guilty to wire fraud, bank fraud and money laundering charges.
+FORT SMITH, Ark.
+(AP) — A former Arkansas state senator is set for sentencing in June after he pleaded guilty to wire fraud, bank fraud and money laundering charges.

 Federal court records show that former Sen. Jake Files is set for sentencing on June 18 in Fort Smith.
 The Republican resigned this year after he admitted taking thousands of dollars in state funds intended for the construction of a sports complex.